klahrich/chiefhustler/content/posts/update-october-2021.md

 {{<tweet 1452341598352674817>}}

 I don't want to get attached to any of my investment ideas, the way I was with [Nuran Wireless]({{<relref "nuran-1.md">}}).

-There are 3 biases that I think have hurt my returns in the past:
+Other that pure greed, which is the most dangerous sin as far as I'm concerned, there are 3 biases that I think have hurt my returns in the past:

 - [Commitment bias](https://thedecisionlab.com/biases/commitment-bias/)